info441-wi21/course_info/README.md

 ## Course Work

-This course will be evaluated based on lecture exercises (10% of grade), 6 assignments (70% of grade), and a final project (20% of grade).
+This course will be evaluated based on lecture cises (10% of grade), 6 assignments (70% of grade), and a final project (20% of grade).

 All assignments will be done individually or with one other person.
 You will turn in your own copy of the code.